What is LTL Freight? [Definition + Examples]

 Properly packaging your LTL freight can help avoid damage.
 But possibly the most important thing you can do to protect yourself and your freight is to make sure your LTL freight is covered by cargo insurance.

-How Can You Avoid Surprises When Shipping LTL Freight?
+How to Avoid Surprises When Shipping LTL Freight

-If you’ve read any of our articles lately, we hope this message is getting ingrained in your head: communicate!
+If you’ve read any of our articles lately, we hope this message is ingrained in your head: Communicate!

 That allows the carrier to enter the correct information into their NMFC system, find the correct class and know exactly what to expect when they show up for pickup.
 That way, your quote won’t change after the fact.